Transformative governance for food systems and biodiversity, 3 December

 • Jacob Jensen, Minister of Food, Agriculture and Fisheries of Denmark (TBC)

-• Esther de Lange, Head of Cabinet, Commissioner for Agriculture and Food (TBC)
+• Esther de Lange, Head of Cabinet, European Commissioner for Agriculture and Food

 • Jacqueline Broerse, Professor, Director of Athena Institute, Vrije Universität Amsterdam